niebardzo/Emotions/README.md

 ## Demo

-Please see below the demo of final model prediction.
+Please see below the demo of final emotion prediction.

 TBF

 ## Solution Overview

+The chapter presents the solution overview.
+Each chapter describes the method and/or workflow how each step was implemented.
+Please see the diagrams describing the overall emotion detection procedure and the diagram describing the workflow of training the model.

 TBF